HomeDocumentationRecipesChangelog

 🚧

-Depending on source system, Validio leverages different regex syntaxes:
+Depending on source system, Validio leverages different regex syntax:

 • For Data Warehouses and Query Engines, regex filters are applied in the source system.
 For more information on that syntax, refer to the regex syntax of your specific source system.